Key Technologies for Tomorrow

 We are involved in developing completely new industries, such as the bioeconomy, on the basis of our fundamental scientific research facilitated by our interdisciplinary and international approach.

-Some 5,000 employees, over 200 cooperation partners in Germany and abroad, a unique infrastructure, and unrivalled expertise in physics, materials science, nanotechnology, and information technology – this is the potential that we exploit in working with future key technologies to develop new solutions in the areas of energy and environment, information and brain research.
+More than 5,700 employees, over 200 cooperation partners in Germany and abroad, a unique infrastructure, and unrivalled expertise in physics, materials science, nanotechnology, and information technology – this is the potential that we exploit in working with future key technologies to develop new solutions in the areas of energy and environment, information and brain research.

 Excellent researchers who cooperate across the borders of institutes, research centres, and even countries are Jülich’s greatest strength.
 In order to allow them to collaborate with leading partners throughout the world, Jülich participates in strategic alliances both in Germany and abroad.